siderolabs/talos/website/content/docs/v0.10/Reference/cli.md

 ### Options

 ```
   -h, --help                  help for bootstrap
+      --recover-from string   recover etcd cluster from the snapshot
 ```

 ### Options inherited from parent commands